African Democratic Alliance Party

-The Tanzania Democratic Alliance (TADEA) is a political party in Tanzania.
-The party was registered on 28 August 1992 formerly known as Tanzania Democratic Alliance and currently as African Democratic Alliance Party.
+The African Democratic Alliance Party is a political party in Tanzania.
+The party was registered on 28 August 1992 formerly known as Tanzania Democratic Alliance.
 It is predominant in semi-autonomous islands of Zanzibar, Tanzania.

 John D. Lifa Chipaka was its previous long served president.

 Party structure

 The African Democratic Alliance Party is split into branches that must have a minimum of 30 people.
 Each branch takes care of party affairs within the party.
 Local branches are required to meet at least 6 times each year.

 Each branch has an executive committee which includes: